 If you are just starting out with P2P lending you might ask yourself the question of how safe is peer-to-peer lending?
-I have had the exact same question when I started investing in P2P loans two years ago.
+I have had the exact same question when I started investing in P2P loans three years ago.

 When it comes to the safety of your investment in P2P loans there are usually many questions connected to the risks with P2P lending.
-With this article, I will address all of those questions and give you a good idea about the risks with P2P lending.
+With this article, I will try to address all of those questions and give you a good idea about the risks with P2P lending.

 I will share my experiences and reviews with various P2P lending platforms and the results of my extensive research about how safe peer-to-peer lending really is.

 What is Peer-to-Peer lending?